EPILEPSY

 Ictal Phase (Ictus)

 The active seizure phase.
-Symptoms depend on the type of seizure.
+Symptoms vary by seizure type.

 Post = after | Ictal = seizure